calnix/stakingPro/Documentation/ContractExplanations.md

 [!!!]: confirm that _udpateVaultsAndAccounts() is failing after endtime. consider a removed check?

-## 6. Updating NFT_MULTIPLIER (pause, update, unpause)
+## 6. Updating NFT_MULTIPLIER (enableMaintenance, update, disableMaintenance)

 Process:

         1. enableMaintenance
-        2. updateDistributions
-        3. updateAllVaultAccounts
-        4. updateNftMultiplier
-        5. updateBoostedBalances
+        2. updateDistributions: updates all distribution indexes
+        3. updateAllVaultAccounts: updates all vault indexes
+        4. updateNftMultiplier: updates NFT multiplier
+        5. updateBoostedBalances: updates boosted balances
         6. disableMaintenance

-1. call `updateDistributionsAndPause()`: updates all distribution indexes, then pauses contract.
-2. call `updateAllVaultAccounts()`: updates all vault indexes
-3. update NFT multiplier: `updateNftMultiplier()`
-4. recalculate boostedBalance: `updateBoostedBalances(bytes32[] calldata vaultIds)`
-5. call `unpause()`: unpauses contract.

-We will need to call `updateBoostedBalances()` multiple times for all vaults that have been updated.
+We will need to call `updateBoostedBalances()` multiple times to ensure all vaults have been updated.
 During this process, user functions are disabled, as calling them during this process will result in incorrect calculations.

 E.g. an unstake() could slip in btw `updateBoostedBalances()` calls and wreck havoc on calculations.